kanidm/kanidm/designs/access_profiles_and_security.rst

-A content requirement could be something such as the value an attribute can contain must conform to a regex, IE, you can create a group of any name, except where the name contains "admin" somewhere in it's name.
+A content requirement could be something such as the value an attribute can contain must conform to a regex, IE, you can create a group of any name, except where the name contains "admin" somewhere in its name.
 Arguable, this is partially possible with filtering.

 For example, we want to be able to limit the classes that someone *could* create on something because classes often are used as a security type.